LineaLabs/lineapy/README.md

 pytest
 ```

+### Static end to end test/demo
-For end to end test along with [linea-server](https://github.com/LineaLabs/linea-server)
+For a static end to end test along with [linea-server](https://github.com/LineaLabs/linea-server)

 ```bash
 python tests/setup_integrated_tests.py
 python lineapy/app/application.py
 ```

+`setup_integrated_tests.py` creates the stub data that the flask application then serves.

 Then head over to [linea-server](https://github.com/LineaLabs/linea-server) and
 run the usual commands there (`python app/application.py` and `yarn start` in